packetbroker/pb/README.md

 $ cat downlink.json | pbpub --home-network-net-id
 ```

-See the [Examples](./examples) for example JSON files.
+See [Examples](./examples) for example JSON files.

 ## Legal

 Packet Broker Clients are Apache 2.0 licensed.
+See [LICENSE](./LICENSE) for more information.